-In software industry, it is not uncommon to face a situation where your project stretches way beyond your originally planned timeline.
+In the software industry, it is not uncommon to face a situation where your project stretches way beyond your originally planned timeline.
 Or you developed a product and thought you met all the requirements.
 But your user still says, this is not exactly what I asked for.

 You conduct a review.
 You dig deep and find that you lacked in your planning and delivery methodology.
 But then you realize it is too late.
 The results: wastage of time, resources, dissatisfied client, distorted relationship.